The patchbay is the main way to make connections to, from and within Ardour's mixer.

 Other patchbay features

-Context-clicking on a port name in the connection manager opens a menu which provides a few handy options:
+right-clicking on a port name in the connection manager opens a context menu which provides a few handy options: